cap-js-community/feature-toggle-library/docs/plugin/index.md

 ### Read Feature Toggles State

-Get all information about the current in-memory state of all toggles.
+Get information about the current in-memory state of all configured toggles.

 <b>Example Request/Response</b>